-When considering places to try and avoid conflict, the workplace is often at the top of the list.
+When considering places to try and bypass confrontation, avoiding conflict in the workplace is often at the top of the list.
 Most employees prefer to move through their tasks for the day without dealing with frustrated or angry coworkers or having to sit through endless meetings with their colleagues and bosses.

 However, conflict in the workplace is a fact of life, and many employees will find themselves amid a conflict, big or small, a few times within their careers.
-Yet, there are ways that employees and employers can work together to minimize and avoid conflict, creating a space where conflict, when unavoidable, is not devastating to a team or a workplace.
+Yet, there are ways that employees and employers can work together to maintain positive relationships and avoid workspace conflicts, creating a space where conflict, when unavoidable, is not devastating to a team or a workplace.

-Understanding a few causes of conflict in the workplace and implementing steps that one can take to create an environment that avoids unnecessary conflict will ensure that each workplace is a safe and encouraging place for employees, which will benefit the employee and employer alike.
+Understanding a few causes of conflict in the workplace and implementing steps that one can take to create a positive environment that avoids unnecessary conflict will ensure that each workplace is a safe and encouraging place for employees, which will benefit the employee and employer alike.

 Common Causes of Workplace Conflict: